← Back

 Option 2 — Step 2: Tooltip near Create button

-A smaller card anchored near the highlighted UI element.
-Each step shows a wireframe screenshot preview, title, description, and a step counter (e.g. "1 of 4").
-Previous/Next navigation buttons.
+Smaller card near the highlighted element.
+Wireframe preview, title, description, step counter.
+Previous/Next buttons.

 Option 2 — Step 3: Filter tooltip